TheOzzy/WHPersonalPage/README.md

 #WHPersonalPage Updates 3.0
 Bootstrap Styling has been added to the redesigned website.
 New SPA design has be applied.
 Looking into apply SASS/SCSS implmentation.

+#WHPersonalPage Updates 3.1
+Landing page completed, with bootstrap styling and breakpoints applied for responsive design.